 INLIFE supports and promotes fair and transparent supplier selection practices.
 It is our Policy as a consumer of goods, merchandise and services necessary for our operations to regularly perform our own Suppliers’ and Contractors’ screening, accreditation and selection.
 This ensures we will only engage with reputable persons and entities who abide by the same standards of business conduct and ethics that we espouse.

 A regular Supplier or Contractor accreditation process is conducted for individuals and entities that signify their intent to do business with us while accredited Suppliers or Contractors may be offered to renew their engagements subject to their submission of updated personal or corporate information and documents.
 Both activities are conducted annually or as often as may be required.
-Should a business transaction be Related Party Transaction (RPT) of material nature, prior approval of the Board is required to determine if said transaction shall be conducted on an arm’s length basis in compliance with MCG and RPT Policy.
+Should a business transaction be Related Party Transaction (RPT) of material nature, prior approval of the Board is required to determine if said transaction with Related Party is handled in a sound and prudent manner and conducted on an arm’s length basis in compliance with MCG and RPT Policy.

 INLIFE embraces sustainable and environmentally friendly servicing both for internal and external clients.
 We ensure that our human, material and technology resources are used efficiently and effectively at all times.
 Maintaining sustainable operations across all our offices nationwide through innovative systems and process automations not only increase our productivity but also keep INLIFE’s carbon footprint lean.
 Specific efforts to ensure our operations are consistent with sustainable development are described in our latest Annual Reports.